We Call for A Global Curriculum to Address Gaps and Inadequacies in Training

-The new global curriculum incorporates essential standards derived from each Society’s curriculum to provide a uniform scaffolding of minimum standards that can help to tackle the significant variations in training from region to region throughout the world as identified by Are, et.al. in Variations In Training of Surgical Oncologists: Proposal for a Global Curriculum.
-It is hoped that such a curriculum will help to build a cadre of well-trained surgical oncologists to meet the global need.
+The global curriculum incorporates essential standards derived from each Society’s curriculum to provide a uniform scaffolding of minimum standards that can help to tackle the significant variations in training from region to region throughout the world as identified by Are, et.al. in Variations In Training of Surgical Oncologists: Proposal for a Global Curriculum.

-“As a Committee, we agreed that the curriculum should be constructed in a modular fashion to permit flexibility to suit the needs of the different regions of the world with their inherently diverse sociocultural, financial and cultural differences,” said Dr. Audisio.
+“As a Committee, we agreed that the curriculum should be constructed in a modular fashion to permit flexibility to suit the needs of the different regions of the world with their inherently diverse sociocultural, financial and cultural differences,” said Dr. R. Audisio (current Editor in Chief of EJSO and former President of ESSO).
 “We also recognize that the curriculum is aspirational and not mandatory in intent.”

-- Total surgical training length varied between 8 and more than 17 years, depending on the country.
+- Total surgical training length varied between 8 and 17 years, depending on the country.